pitosalas/cosi102r/notes2021.md

 * IP
 * Shorten elevator pitch lecture - merge into presentations lecture
 * Excel Lecture or assignment -0 don't need both

+## Content

+* Jeffrey: "Only critical feedback would be to spend more time in advance on their financials - key assumptions, modeling their revenue/expense growth and capital to get to their first milestone.
+The ’shark-tank’ i’m raising $100k and will sell you 10% of the company is just not how it works in the real world, as you know.
+Also, being more realistic about how they will get their first customers/users and the cost of customer acquisition. "
+* Slow down the reading of the chapters and explain one or two key concepts from each chapter just as they read them